yugabyte/aws-cloudformation/README.md

 # AWS CloudFormation

-This repo contains an AWS CloudFormation template to deploy YugaByte DB cluster on AWS.
+This repo contains an AWS CloudFormation template to deploy YugabyteDB cluster on AWS.
 It does the following:
 * Creates a VPC with three public subnets
 * Creates an instance in each subnet
   * Note that the instances that get created use Amazon Linux 1 as the OS.
-* Deploys a YugaByte DB cluster across these three nodes
+* Deploys a YugabyteDB cluster across these three nodes

 # Pre-Flight Checks
 - Make sure that the selected region has three or more AZs.